 Printer friendly – Chalk Paint

 In the book The Last Child in the Woods, Richard Louv (2005) links the lack of nature in the lives of children to being part of a “wired generation.”
-He says attention disorders, depression (yes, in children), and obesity are all due to a “Nature Deficit.”
+He says attention disorders, depression (yes, in children), and more disorders are all due to a “Nature Deficit.”
 This is an amazing book and a great resource for teachers.
 I encourage you to read it and bring more nature into your work with children

 Kids love to dig and what’s more exciting than finding a Roly Poly?
 Supply the kids with shovels, magnifying glasses and bug containers and let them go to work.
 I purchased all of my supplies at the Dollar Store making it very reasonably priced.
 You could use recycled food containers and spoons found in your kitchen if you don’t have access to these materials.